adityas0204/fullstack-open/notes/part2 - Communicating with server/a rendering collections, modules.md

 ### Key-attribute

 - Each child in a list should have a unique key value
-  - When we doing our `map` method shenanigans we need to include the key:
+  - When we are doing our `map` method shenanigans we need to include the key:

 ```jsx
 <ul>